Komdosh/CrackingTheCodingInterview/17-hard/README.md

 <summary>Optimized Solution</summary>

 #### Complexity
-Time Complexity: `O(n)` - we iterate over cards list and then remove one element from it until list is not empty Space Complexity: `O(1)`
+Time Complexity: `O(N)` - we iterate over cards list and then remove one element from it until list is not empty Space Complexity: `O(1)`

 #### Implementation